-The Gwynns Falls SRRR Plan was accepted by the EPA on December 9, 2013, and needs to be implemented by September 6, 2018.
+The Gwynns Falls SRRR Plan was accepted by the EPA on December 9, 2013 and certified by the County as substantially complete on September 6, 2018.

 There are multiple projects under design in Gwynns Falls, below is a list of the proposed projects.